 What Do You Look Like?

 Technically, everyone and anyone can make a website.
 It’s not difficult to learn HTML and go wild.
 But should anyone make a website?
-The answer is probably no. Professional web designers exist for a reason; they know how to create sites that make the most efficient use of those precious 50 milliseconds.
+The answer is probably no. Professional web designers exist for a reason; they know how to create a stunning booking page design that make the most efficient use of those precious 50 milliseconds.
 It’s true that an amateurish website with the correct elements can get plenty of traffic and sales, but they are losing out on hundreds of others who were turned off by their design.
 If you don’t have web design experience, then use a premade template or hire a designer to make your website for you; it’s worth the investment.
 Customers don’t want to see cluttered, badly-colored home pages; they want something sleek, professional, and visually appealing.

 Relatedly, make sure that your site looks up to date and current.
 If you have a blog, update it regularly; if your last post was back in 2011, people may think you’re no longer in business.
 Dust out the cobwebs regularly and remember that a website is never finished; it should be constantly renewed and tweaked to be its very best.

 How Long is Your Loading Time?

 A Kissmetrics survey found that 47% of customers expect a page to load in 2 seconds or less.
 For every second delay, you face losing millions in annual sales, as people will simply hit the back button and go elsewhere if your site isn’t loading quickly.
 Just over half of the surveyed participants said that site performance was an important factor in their loyalty to that business.